Vallentyne/DevVMEnvironment/README.md

 - Bastion and required assets
 - Log Analytics Workspace
 - Diagnostic Storage Account
+- Recovery Services Vault (backups not enabled for VMs automatically, remove comments in template to do this)
-- Sample VM with VS Code installed, connected to Log Analytics, etc.
+- Sample VM or VMs with dev tools installed, connected to Log Analytics, etc.